TEALSK12/2nd-semester-introduction-to-computer-science/lesson_204_conditionals.md

 2. Lesson
   1. Ask students if they had trouble on the do now?
     1. What did they feel like the needed?
-    2. If, elif, else statments. if <boolean expression> colon
-        1. In order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
+    2. In order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly.
 Conditional statements give us this ability.
-The simplest form is the if statement:
+The simplest form is the if statement.
+The boolean expression after `if` is called the condition.
+If it is true, then the indented statement gets executed.
+If not, nothing happens.
     ```
     if x > 0:
         print("x is positive")
     ```
-        The boolean expression after `if` is called the condition.
-If it is true, then the indented statement gets executed.
-If not, nothing happens.
+  2. Write out the syntax of the if statement on the board point out the boolean expression called the condition, the colon, and the tabbing.
+  3. Ask students if the recall what else went along with the if statement.(else)
+    1. else is used when there are two possibilities and the condition determines which one gets executed
+    2. describe the syntax of the else
+  4. Describe the elif statment
+    1. Sometimes there are more than two possibilities and we need more than two branches.
+One way to express a computation like that is a chained conditional:
 1. Ask Students about the difference between `=` and `==`.
     1. = is a setter for variables
     2. == builds a boolean expression
   2. Show Students boolean expressons in SNAP.